Pulmonary Fibrosis | Symptoms | Causes | Risk Factors | Diagnosis | Treatment | Prevention

 How Is Pulmonary Fibrosis Diagnosed?

 Pulmonary fibrosis is a common type of lung disease that exists.
-It is often misdiagnosed as asthma, pneumonia, or bronchitis.
+It is often misdiagnosed as asthma (a condition causing narrow, swelled, and inflamed airways of the lungs), pneumonia (a lung infection caused by fungi, bacteria, or viruses), or bronchitis (inflammation of the trachea or bronchi).
 There are several methods for performing a biopsy.
-So you will need to get help from your doctor, and they will recommend the best procedure for you.
+So one will need to get help from the doctor, and they will recommend the best procedure for the person.

-Your doctor may also use a variety of other tools to properly diagnose pulmonary fibrosis, and to rule out other conditions.
+The doctor may also use a variety of other tools to properly diagnose pulmonary fibrosis and to rule out other conditions.
 These may include:

 • Pulse oximetry.
-It is a noninvasive test to check your blood oxygen levels.
+It is a noninvasive test to check blood oxygen levels.

-• Blood tests are done to check for autoimmune diseases, infections, and anemia.
+• Blood tests are done to check for autoimmune diseases, infections, and anemia (lack of enough healthy red blood cells in the blood).

-• The arterial blood gas test can be used to assess the levels of oxygen in your blood more accurately.
+• The arterial blood gas test can be used to assess the levels of oxygen in the blood more accurately.

 • A sputum sample can be used to check for signs of infection.

-• A pulmonary function test is used to measure your lung capacity.
+• A pulmonary function test is used to measure lung capacity.

 • An echocardiogram or cardiac stress test is used to see if a heart problem is causing any of the symptoms.